 Common Causes of Hammer & Claw Toes

-The most common cause of hammer and claw toes is the long term usage of ill-fitting shoes.
+The most common cause of hammer and claw toes is the long-term usage of ill-fitting shoes.
 Wearing overly tight footwear can cause your toes to stay in an unnatural bent position for too long, tightening your muscles and shortening your tendons.
 Over time, you might find it difficult to straighten the affected toes, resulting in curled toes even when you’re barefooted.

 Wearing high heels may also result in hammer and claw toes, which explains why women are more likely to develop such conditions.

 Your risk of developing hammer and claw toes might also increase if you have a foot or ankle injury, or suffer from certain diseases like arthritis, diabetes and stroke.
+Hence, it is recommended to immediately visit our sprained ankle doctor for a proper diagnosis.

-Diagnosis of Hammer & Claw Toes
+Diagnosis of Hammer and Claw Toes

-Before diagnosing your condition, your doctor will ask some questions about your symptoms and existing health conditions.
+Before diagnosing your hammer and claw toes condition, your doctor will ask some questions about your symptoms and existing health conditions.
 Questions may include:

 - When did the symptoms begin?